 Youth have provided tremendous energy to global work to avert and remedy climate change.
 At the same time, they often experience emotional challenges related to current and future climate instability.
 Parents and care givers provide key support for children and youth in dealing with these emotional challenges and channeling their energies and aspirations related to addressing climate change.
 This internship will focus on searching out and summarizing studies and resources about children and young people’s perceptions, hopes, and fears related to climate change in order to provide a foundation for parenting education programming and resources.

 The intern will conduct a literature review starting with a recent global study led by researchers at the University of Bath.
 A key finding of that study was that over 50% of young people surveyed reported experiencing significant emotional distress associated with climate change, including feeling afraid, sad, anxious, angry, powerless, and/or guilty (Hickman et al., 2019).
 Researchers also found that among children and youth who reported having talked to someone about climate change (81.2%), almost half (48.4%) reported that other people had ignored or dismissed them (Hickman et al., 2019).
 Research literature and media searches will enable the intern to gather additional information on youth and children’s perspectives about climate change as well as information on current issues parents and guardians raise regarding communicating with children and youth about climate change.

 Qualifications and previous coursework

-We are looking for a student intern who is completing an undergraduate program in a field related to the issues explored in the project.
-Fields might include human development, psychology, environmental analysis, policy, environmental justice, and public health.
-Previous course work in research methods is preferred.
-Being bilingual in English and Spanish is a plus, as is previous experience and continued interest in working with youth in diverse settings.
-The ideal intern will demonstrate enthusiasm for working with youth and can flexibly adjust to project demands.
+We are looking for a student intern who is has completed course work or volunteer activities in a field related to the issues explored in the project.
+Fields might include human development, psychology, environmental analysis, policy, natural resources, environmental justice, and public health.
+Being bilingual in English and Spanish is a plus, as is previous experience and continued interest in working with youth and families in diverse settings.